solatjabeen/Supervised-and-Preference-Fine-Tuning/README.md

+🕰️ Project originally started in early 2025 and maintained locally until today before being uploaded to GitHub.

 # Supervised-and-Preference-Fine-Tuning

 Fine-tuning TinyLlama, a lightweight open-source language model, for instruction-following and alignment using both Supervised Fine-Tuning (SFT) and Preference Fine-Tuning (PFT) techniques.